videvide/videvide.github.io/content/posts/understand-api-fundamentals-and-build-your-own-web-phone-application-to-prank-your-friends.md

 import express from "express"
 import cors from "cors"
-// we import functions from this module that we soon will write import {signup, login, logout} from "./controllers/userController.js"
+// we import functions from this module that we soon will write import {signup, login} from "./controllers/userController.js"

 const port = 3000
 const app = express()